Vendor 1099 Tax Reporting

 A 1099 form is a record of income that an entity or person other than your employer gave or paid you money.
 The payer (Emory University) fills out the 1099 form and sends copies to the vendor and the IRS.

-The IRS Form 1099 is used to figure out how much income you received during the year and what kind of income it was.
+The IRS Form 1099 is used by a payer to report income given or paid to you during the year to figure out how much income you received during the year and what kind of income it was if the income meets the annual threshold amount.
 You'll report that income in different places on your tax return, depending on the type of income.
+Note that even if you do not receive a Form 1099 (reporting threshold is not met), the income may still be taxable to you and should be reported on your tax return.

 Many types of people can get a 1099 form for different reasons.
-For example, independent contractors, freelancers, self-employed and other types of workers who filled out an IRS Form W-9 (or Emory's Supplier Information Form – SIF) at the start of the business relationship often get a 1099-NEC showing their earned income.
+For example, independent contractors, freelancers, self-employed and other types of workers who filled out an IRS Form W-9 at the start of the business relationship often get a 1099-NEC showing their earned income.
+Individuals who receive other types of payments (scholarships, royalties, prizes, other miscellaneous income) often get a 1099-MISC showing income.
 1099 forms are issued to these individuals/payees who earn $600 or greater, per IRS regulations.

 There are several kinds of 1099 tax forms.
 The IRS refers to them as “Information returns”.
 Below are the main 1099 forms that Emory University issues.